jmngandu/GIT-DEMO/README.md

 ## Community

 Join our community and engage with other contributors.
-You can find us on [community platform/link].
+You can find us on [ https://github.com/The-Puff-Adders].

 Happy contributing!